Applying for and Renewing Financial Aid

 If my parents own a business, does that change the application process?

-If you parent has a partnership, an LLC, or a corporation that reports income or losses on page 2 IRS Schedule E, you must also provide a copy of all pages their IRS Corporate Tax Return (Form 1120S) or Partnership Tax Return (Form 1065) as well as their K-1 statement(s).
-Again, a Business/Farm Supplement Form should be completed and submitted for each separate business entity.
+If you parent has a partnership, an LLC, or a corporation that reports income or losses on page 2 IRS Schedule E, you may also be asked to provide a copy of all pages their IRS Corporate Tax Return (Form 1120S) or Partnership Tax Return (Form 1065) as well as their K-1 statement(s).

 How will I know if you have received my financial aid documents?